tevun/client-go/README.md

 # Tevun CLI

-Tevun CLI is the command line tool to projects management of Tevun Servers
+Tevun CLI is the command line tool to projects management of Tevun servers

 ## Development